-Purpose The aim of this study was to evaluate the effect of different irrigation activation methods on postoperative pain (PP) using visual analog scale (VAS) using Xp-endo Finisher (XPF), EndoActivator (EA), and passive ultrasonic irrigation (PUI) activation techniques with conventional irrigation (CI) method.
+Purpose: To evaluate the effects of different irrigation activation methods on postoperative pain using a visual analog scale (VAS), using XP-endo Finisher (XPF), EndoActivator (EA), and passive ultrasonic irrigation (PUI) activation techniques compared with the conventional irrigation (CI) method.

-Methods Twenty-five maxillary or mandibular nonvital teeth having single root and canal- were allocated in each group.
-The root canals were prepared with TF-Adaptive system.
-Three different activation techniques, including XPF, PUI, EA techniques, were applied during final irrigation.
-The canal treatments were completed in a single appointment and PP analysis was evaluated using VAS after 12, 24, and 48 hours.
+Methods: Twenty-five maxillary or mandibular nonvital teeth having a single root canal were allocated to each group.
+The root canals were prepared with the TF-Adaptive system.
+Three different activation techniques, XPF, PUI, and EA techniques, were applied during the final irrigation.
+The canal treatments were completed in a single appointment and postoperative pain analysis was evaluated using VAS after 12, 24, and 48 h.

 Results: No difference was found in the 12- and 24-h time intervals between the groups (p>.05).
 A statistically significant difference was found between CI and XPF groups at 48 h (p<.05).

 Conclusion: All activation techniques resulted in postoperative pain.
 Irrigant activation with XPF caused less postoperative pain than the conventional needle irrigation at 48 h while XPF demonstrated similar and tolerable results with PUI and EA after root canal treatment.